weiqli526/Fault-Tolerant-Key-Value-Storage-System-Based-on-Raft/mr/README.md

 **Important: Before submitting, please run `test-mr.sh` one final time.**

-Submit your solution by pushing your code to GitLab.
+Submit your solution by pushing your code to FitLab.
 To push code navigate to root directory of the code and run the following:

 ```
 $ git commit -m'<message>'